nestybox/sysbox/README.md

 shiftfs is a Linux kernel module that provides a thin overlay filesystem that performs uid and gid shifting betweeen user namespaces.

-shiftfs was originally written by James Bottomley and has been modified slightly by Nestybox (bug fixes, adaptation to supported sysvisor distros, etc.).
+shiftfs was originally written by James Bottomley and has been modified slightly by Nestybox (bug fixes, adaptation to supported Sysvisor distros, etc.).
 See [here](https://github.com/nestybox/sysvisor/blob/master/shiftfs/README.md) for details on shiftfs.

 ### Installation